Wendy’s offering free fries on ‘Fry-day the 13th’

-ST. LOUIS (KTVI) — Starting on a day that’s typically associated with superstition, Wendy’s is offering its customers a little good fortune.
+Starting on a day that’s typically associated with superstition, Wendy’s is offering its customers a little good fortune.
+KTLA’s sister station KTVI reports.

 Wendy’s is recognizing Friday the 13th as “Fry-day the 13th,” offering customers a free side of fries with any purchase through its mobile app.